Call4Cloud | MMP-C | Autopilot | Device Preparation

 Installing Applications

-Installing applications is normally done within a few seconds.
-If you want to get a list of all the applications you could install, just specify the “install” or “show” parameter and it will list all the packages out there.
+Installing applications normally takes a few seconds.
+If you want to see a list of all the applications you could install, just specify the “install” or “show” parameter, and it will list all the packages available.

 Another possibility is to get a list of all apps available in the repositories by opening a browser and browse to